tu-studio/lac26_presentation/slides/00-all.md

 <div style="font-size: 0.85em;">

 - In the deep learning research area there is active work on long-term coherent generation, model explainability, and synthetic data creation
-- For real-time contexts inference optimization, model compression, and sample-rate agnostic architectures are important topics
+- For real-time contexts, inference optimization, model compression, and sample-rate agnostic architectures are important topics
-- Finally for creative applications enhanced user control, multi-modal conditioning, and the embodiment of neural instruments are key areas of focus
+- Finally, for creative applications, enhanced user control, multi-modal conditioning, and the embodiment of neural instruments are key areas of focus

 </div>